jeffgbutler/TanzuInTheHomelab/service-bindings/Level3.md

 ## Pre-Requisites

-1. TAP cluster installed with the `run, iterate, or full` profile installed
+1. TAP cluster installed with the `run, iterate, or full` profile installed (TAP 1.4+ required)
 2. Namespace `jgb-dev`, setup as a developer namespace in TAP
 3. Rabbit MQ Cluster operator installed: